-To better understand your customer base, think about the type of person who will benefit most from your products or services.
+To better understand your customer base, think about the type of person who will benefit the most from your products or services.
 Don’t just focus on the characteristics that make this person unique.
-Instead, focus on which characteristics they absolutely must possess in order to reap the most benefits.
-Does your target customer have to live in a certain type of location, like a specific city, or somewhere that gets very cold during the winter?
-Does your target customer have to partake in a certain hobby like playing the guitar or jogging outdoors?
+Instead, focus on which features they absolutely must possess to reap the most benefits.
+Does your target customer have to live in a particular type of location, like a specific city, or somewhere that gets very cold during the winter?
+Does your target customer have to partake in a specific hobby like playing the guitar or jogging outdoors?

 Business Marketing: Researching Your Target Customer

 Before settling on your idea of your target market, it’s crucial to support your inferences with data.
-Thankfully, you can obtain this information from a number of free or fairly inexpensive resources.
-The Pew Research Center, for instance, conducts massive studies about the habits of the general public.
+Thankfully, you can obtain this information from several free or relatively inexpensive resources.
+The Pew Research Center, for instance, conducts extensive studies about the habits of the general public.
 You can use Pew to see how often your target market exercises or how much time they spend shopping on their smartphones each day.

-Arguably the greatest source of free data, however, is the treasure trove of online publications centered around specific markets.
-There’s publications geared towards lovers of technology, the outdoors, film, and of course, marketing tips.
-Online articles can provide helpful data in two ways.
+Arguably the most significant source of free data, however, is the treasure trove of online publications centered around specific markets.
+There are publications geared towards lovers of technology, the outdoors, film, and of course, marketing tips.
+Online articles can provide valuable data in two ways.
 First, they often cite recent studies or personal observations about different markets.
 Secondly, you can see which publications or articles related to your target market gained the most traction.
-Which articles have garnered lots of comments or shares on social media?
+Which pieces have garnered lots of comments or shares on social media?

 Business Marketing: Modify Your Product or Service